shankar4/Glycobiology/Glycobiology/General Principles.md

 A monosaccharide is a carbohydrate that cannot be hydrolyzed into a simpler form.
 Two types of monosacchs, based on where a carbonyl group is attached: Aldoses (at the end of the carbon chain) and ketones (at an inner carbon).
 Ring forms of monosacchs are typical in Oligosacchs, a linear or branched chain of monosacchs.
 Polysacch refers to large glycans with repeating oligosacch motifs.
 Glycans constitute a large portion of glycoconjugates.
 Cells are covered with a dense array of sugars (<b>glycocalyx</b>).
 Monosacchs can be linked together in many more ways Vs AAs or nucleotides.
 E.g., 3 different nucleotides or AAs can only generate 6 trimers (ABC, ACB, BAC, BCA, CAB, and CBA), just three different hexoses (a monosacch) could theoretically produce 1056 to 27648 (24 x 24 x 24 x 2 - 24?) unique trisacchs.

 Symbol Nomenclature for Glycans (SNFG): [Ref](https://www.ncbi.nlm.nih.gov/glycans/snfg.html).
 Each symbol represents a specific monosacch.
-Software tools:
+One software tool [ref:](http://glycam.org/docs/othertoolsservice/2016/06/03/3d-symbol-nomenclature-for-glycans-3d-snfg/).
+3D-SNFG example is shown below:

 ![alt text](https://github.com/shankar4/Glycobiology/blob/master/Glycobiology/SNFG%20Example.jpg)